rackerlabs/technical-blog/_posts/2014-11-06-configure-keystone-apache.md

 ---
 layout: post
-title: "Configure Keystone to Utilize Apache2"
+title: "Configure Keystone to Utilize Apache 2"
 date: 2014-11-06 17:20
 comments: true
 author: Matt Dorn
 published: true
 categories:
  - OpenStack
  - openstack-keystone
  - apache
  - python
 bio:
  Matt Dorn is a Cloud Technology Instructor with Rackspace focused on helping IT teams around the world build private clouds with OpenStack.
-Twitter: @matthewdorn
+You can find him on Twitter as @mattdorn
 ---

 Keystone has the ability to leverage Apache as its front end.
 This configuration is becoming more popular with OpenStack deployments lately.
 Here is a straight forward guide on how to setup Keystone to utilize Apache in your existing OpenStack deployment.